-The Management Plan establishes "safe harbor" from curtailment to participating groundwater users who are parties to this Term Sheet either individually or through a GWD or Association, and who implement their respective obligations as described in the Management Plan.
-See Idaho Code § 42233b.
+The Management Plan establishes "safe harbor" from curtailment to participating ground water users who, either individually or through a GWD or Association, implement their respective obligations as described in the Management Plan.
+See Idaho Code § 42-233b.

 X. NON-PARTICIPANTS